SimplexCC/sell-docs/source/includes/reference/_poid-get-status.md

 ## Parameters ##

-> Simplex querying you for the status of a proof-of-identity verification process:
+> Example: Simplex querying you for the status of a proof-of-identity verification process:

 ```json
 {